 One of Maryland's public education goals is to create and maintain safe, secure, and drug-free school environments that are conducive to learning.
-To achieve this goal, it is essential that local school systems (LSSs) and schools take measures to prevent/mitigate risks, prepare for hazards that cannot be fully mitigated, and be prepared to respond to a variety of emergency and crisis situations.
-Schools are an integral part of the communities they serve and therefore, are not isolated from the issues that affect their communities and our Nation.
-The issues that impact the daily lives of children, families, and communities are also reflected in our schools.
+To achieve this goal, it is essential that LSSs and schools take measures to prevent or mitigate risks, prepare for hazards that cannot be fully mitigated, and be prepared to respond to a variety of emergency and crisis situations.
+Schools are an integral part of the communities they serve and, therefore, are not isolated from the issues that affect their communities and our nation.

-The isolated, yet tragic and violent events that have happened in schools and communities across the nation (the 1999 Columbine High School shootings, the September 11, 2001 terrorist attacks, the 2002 Washington, DC area sniper shootings, and the 2012 Sandy Hook Elementary School shootings), and natural disasters like the 2017 hurricanes that impacted Texas, Florida, and other areas, validate the need for the State, LSSs, schools, and communities to have well-written and well-rehearsed plans that address a variety of emergencies, crisis situations, and traumatic events.
+The isolated, yet tragic and violent events that have happened in schools and communities across the nation (the 1999 Columbine High School shootings, the September 11, 2001, terrorist attacks, the 2002 Washington, DC, area sniper shootings, and the 2012 Sandy Hook Elementary School shootings), and natural disasters like the 2017 hurricanes that impacted Texas, Florida, and other areas, validate the need for the state, LSSs, schools, and communities to have well-written and well-rehearsed plans that address a variety of emergencies, crisis situations, and traumatic events.
 Plans must be relevant and useful during emergency situation.
 Emergency plans cannot be placed on shelves waiting to be dusted off when a situation arises, but must be continuously reviewed, updated, and exercised.